Alfred Spector

-Alfred Zalmon Spector is an American computer scientist and research manager.
-He is a visiting scholar in the MIT EECS Department and was previously CTO of Two Sigma Investments.
+Alfred Zalmon Spector (born October 14, 1954) is an American computer scientist and research manager.
+He is a Professor of Practice in the MIT EECS Department and was previously CTO of Two Sigma Investments.
 Before that, he was Vice President of Research and Special Initiatives at Google.

 Education

 Spector received his Bachelor of Arts degree in Applied Mathematics from Harvard University, and his PhD in computer science from Stanford University in 1981.
 His research explored communication architectures for building multiprocessors out of network-linked computers and included measurements of remote procedure call operations on experimental Ethernet.
 His dissertation was titled Multiprocessing Architectures for Local Computer Networks, and his advisor was Forest Baskett III.